ajessu/jobeet-docs/en/the-unit-tests.rst

 best practices to put into action.
 As web developers are not really used to testing their work, a lot of questions arise: Do I have to write tests before implementing a feature?
 What do I need to test?
-Do my tests need to cover every single ~edge case\|Edge Cases~?
+Do my tests need to cover every single edge case?
 How can I be sure that everything is well tested?
 But usually, the first question is much more basic: Where to start?